-Application : Applied

-Explanation on : application of the practice The Board of Directors is headed by the Chairman, who is a Non- Independent Non-Executive Director.
+Application : Applied Explanation on : application of the practice The Board of Directors is headed by the Chairman, who is a Non-Independent Non-Executive Director.
 The Chairman of the Board provides leadership so that the Board can perform its responsibilities effectively.
-The principal role of the Chairman is to:

-lead board meetings and discussions; act as a facilitator and encourage active participation at meetings of the Board to ensure that no member, whether executive or non-executive, dominates discussion, that appropriate discussions take place and that relevant opinion among members and management is forthcoming; lead the Board in establishing and monitoring good corporate governance in the Company and Group; maintain regular dialogue with the management over operational matters and to consult the other members of the Board over any matter that gives him or her cause for major concern; and represent the Board to shareholders and ensure that appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole.
-The role of the Chairman is set out in the Board Charter which was reviewed and approved by the Board on 6 October 2017.
-The Board Charter is accessible at www.landmarks.com.my .

-Explanation for : departure

-Large companies are requir to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+The principal role of the Chairman is to: lead board meetings and discussions; act as a facilitator and encourage active participation at meetings of the Board to ensure that no member, whether executive or non-executive, dominates discussion, that appropriate discussions take place and that relevant opinion among members and management is forthcoming; lead the Board in establishing and monitoring good corporate governance in the Company and Group; maintain regular dialogue with the management over operational matters and to consult the other members of the Board over any matter that gives him or her cause for major concern; and represent the Board to shareholders and ensure that appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the Board as a whole.
+The role of the Chairman is set out in the Board Charter which was revised and approved by the Board on 16 August 2018.
+The Board Charter is accessible at www.landmarks.com.my.
+The Board is satisfied that the Chairman has performed his role during the financial year.
+Explanation for : departure Large companies are re encouraged to complete th quired to complete the columns below.
+Non-large companies are columns below.
 Measure :

-Timeframe :